dhilip89/efldocs/textblock.md

 #### Format Items
 Format items are special formats that exist in the text itself.
 Text elememnts such as the paragraph separator, line break, tabs and `<item>` tags create format items.
 Tabs and `<item>` format items can actually take up space in the text.

+## <a name=layout_process></a>Layout Process
+Textblock's layouting is divided to two main stages:
+	- Creation of logical items as well as their paragraphs and lines (pre-layout)
+	- Individual visual handling of each paragraph for cases such as lines geometry, wrapping etc.

+### Pre-Layout
+At this stage all of the first-level information (that has been set by user functions), such as text and format nodes, is processed.
+Each text node produces a single paragraph.
+Logical textblock items are created and assigned to their respectful lines and paragraphs, after being set with actual formats that have been produced from the format nodes.
+Also, font information is stored in the text items.

+### Visual Layout
+Most of the work here is to calculate geometries for all items, lines and paragraphs.
+All line wrapping and ellipsis is done here as well.

 ## <a name=unicode></a>Unicode

 ## <a name=bidi_properties></a>Bidi Properties